beam-community/jsonapi/README.md

    end
    ```

-3. Deserializing *incoming* body params requires you add the
+3. JSONAPI.Deserializer is a plug designed to make a JSON:API resource object more convenient
+   to work with when creating or updating resources.
+This plug works by taking the resource
+   object format and flattening it into an easier to manipulate Map.

-   `JSONAPI.Deserializer` Plug to your API's pipeline.
-Note that the deserializer
-   expects the same casing for your *outgoing* params as your *incoming* params.
+   Note that the deserializer expects the same casing for your *outgoing* params as your
+   *incoming* params.

    Your pipeline in a Phoenix app might look something like this:
    ```elixir
    pipeline :api do
      plug JSONAPI.EnsureSpec